Chinu1708/SImplyBlogsite/README.md

 You can also download jar file of the project from here(https://drive.google.com/file/d/1KB06OygW2SYx14Dg0KDa1Y7WclG_6FL7/view?usp=sharing) but remember to keep the settings of application properties as it is and use the settings below

 MYSQL settings
- Database user = root
+ Database user = root,
- Database password =
+ Database password =  //its blank,
  Database name = blog

    OR